+This makes a small batch of lightly sweet cookies.
+Double it to make more.
 If at any point the dough seems too sticky, pop it into the fridge for 5-10 minutes to firm up a bit.
 Or dust your parchment paper and cookie cutters with flour.
-This is a small batch.
-Double it to make more.

 Place all ingredients into a bowl and use your hand to mix together to form a dough.
 (If the dough is a little crumbly, be sure that it's throughly combined and then if it's still crumbly, add 1/2-1 tablespoon additional liquid until it comes together.)

 Make a flattened disc of dough and wrap in plastic.
 Refrigerate while the oven preheats.